-(a)
+(c) type of deposit or investment account (also required in separate component unit

-type of deposit or investment account (also required in separate component unit audit reports):
+(i) types of deposit accounts include non-interest bearing checking, interest bearing checking, savings, money market accounts, certificates of deposit, etc.; and

-types of deposit accounts include non-interest bearing checking, (i) interest bearing checking, savings, money market accounts, certificates of deposit, etc.; and types of investment accounts include state treasurer general fund (ii) investment pool (SGFIP), state treasurer local government investment pool (LGIP), U.S. treasury bills, securities of U.S. agencies such as Fannie Mae (FNMA), Freddie Mac (FHLMC), government national mortgage association (GNMA), Sallie Mae, small business administration (SBA), federal housing administration (FHA), etc. (d)
+(ii) types of investment accounts include state treasurer general fund investment pool (SGFIP), state treasurer local government investment pool (LGIP), U.S. treasury bills, securities of U.S. agencies such as Fannie Mae (FNMA), Freddie Mac (FHLMC), government national mortgage association (GNMA), Sallie Mae, small business administration (SBA), federal housing administration (FHA), etc.

-account balance of deposits and investments as of the balance sheet date;
+(d) account balance of deposits and investments as of the balance sheet date;

-name of depository (i.e., bank, credit union, state treasurer, state investment reconciled balance of deposits and investments as of the balance sheet date as (e) reported in the financial statements; and
+(e) reconciled balance of deposits and investments as of the balance sheet date as reported in the financial statements; and

 (f) for state agencies only, statewide human resources accounting and management reporting system (SHARE) fund number.
 In auditing the balance of a state agency's investment in the SGFIP, the IPA shall review the individual state agency's cash reconciliation procedures and determine whether those procedures would reduce the agency's risk of misstatement in the investment in SGFIP, and whether the agency is actually performing those procedures.
 The IPA shall also take into consideration the complexity of the types of cash transactions that the state agency enters into and whether the agency processes its deposits and payments through SHARE.
 The IPA shall use professional judgment to determine each state agency's risk of misstatement in the investment in the SGFIP and write findings and modify opinions as deemed appropriate by the IPA.
-[The state auditor requires the IPAs auditing cash of state agencies to obtain a confirmation of cash at the individual agency level from STO.]

-Pledged collateral:
+(4) Pledged collateral: